What the heck are Yooperlites? And you can find rocks that glow in Lake Superior?

 What tools do I need to find Yooperlites?

 I learned a bit about the importance of a good light from my cousin.
-The best light to find rocks (especially underwater) is a longwave 365nm filtered uv flashlight like this one (affiliate link).
+The best light to find rocks (especially underwater) is a longwave 365nm filtered uv flashlight like this one, or this less expensive one (affiliate link).
 However, while Chad and my cousin were using good lights — I was using a cheapy $20 light and finding rocks just fine.
 However, my light would not find rocks underwater.

 And you’ll need something to pick up your Yooperlites.
 My great grandfather used to collect agates on the very beach we were on, and I was using his spoon set up from 100 years ago.
 It’s essentially a slotted spoon on a dowel.
 And honestly, it works really well.
 My cousin strapped flashlights to our dowels for easy scanning.